pallets/flask/docs/config.rst

     even create your own script for sourcing that activates a virtualenv and exports the development configuration for you.
 -   Use a tool like `fabric`_ in production to push code and configurations sepearately to the production server(s).
+For some details about how to do that, head over to the :ref:`deploy` pattern.

 .. _fabric: http://fabfile.org/